tyiannak/pyAudioAnalysis/README.md

 ```
 python audioAnalysis.py fileSpectrogram -i data/doremi.wav
 ```

-*[Installing instructions and a complete documentation is provided in the wiki] (https://github.com/tyiannak/pyAudioAnalysis/wiki)*

 *pyAudioAnalysis can serve as an introduction to Audio Analysis in Python, for Matlab-related audio analysis material check  [this book](http://www.amazon.com/Introduction-Audio-Analysis-MATLAB%C2%AE-Approach/dp/0080993885).*